Bulgarian National Alliance: History

 The long-time leader of the organization is Boyan Stankov, who goes under the pseudonym Rasate, host of National Guard (Национална гвардия) on the Balkan Bulgarian Television channel.
 In 2010, he stepped down as leader.
 In his place, Zvezdomir Andronov, Asen Krastev and Nikolai Nikolaev were elected co-leaders.

 In August 2007, after riots and demonstrations in the Krasna Polyana district in Sofia, BNA "Edelweiss" announced that they would create a "national guard" – an organization to protect Bulgarians, mainly from "Gypsy terror".

 Former leader Boyan Rasate headed the list of the Bulgarian National Union - New Democracy (BNU-ND) for the early parliamentary elections on October 5, 2014.
-On this occasion, BNA "Edelweiss" issued a public statement emphasizing that the they are not related to the BNS-ND party and that BNA "Edelweiss" does not "explicitly or implicitly" support any of the political parties participating in the elections.
+On this occasion, BNA "Edelweiss" issued a public statement emphasizing that they are not related to the BNS-ND party and that BNA "Edelweiss" does not "explicitly or implicitly" support any of the political parties participating in the elections.

 The organization cooperates in joint initiatives with the nationalist IMRO – Bulgarian National Movement and Blood & Honor.